arriellie/word-replacer/README.md

 ## Usage

 1. Click the extension icon in your browser toolbar
-2. Use the options page to add or modify word replacement rules
+2. Use the popup interface to add or modify word replacement rules
 3. The rules will automatically apply to all web pages you visit

 ## Development